On (Upon)

 On board: Referring to being on a ship, aircraft, or vehicle.

-All passengers are now on board the airplane.
+All passengers are now on board the aeroplane.

 On behalf of: Acting for or representing someone or something.

-I’m writing this letter on behalf of our organization.
+I’m writing this letter on behalf of our organisation.

 On business: Referring to activities or matters related to one’s work or profession.